dicekeys/seeding-webauthn/key-derivation.md

 ## Open issues

- - Are strings represented b"" null terminated? - Stuart is asking Nicolas
   - Do we need a modular reduction operation as part of the derivation of the secret key?

 ## Prerequisites